 Associates are those entities over which the NZ Super Fund has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the entity, but is not control or joint control over those policies.
-Investments in associates are measured at fair value through profit or loss in accordance with NZ IFRS 9 Financial Instruments and classified as private equity (within 'other financial assets') in the Prospective Statement of Financial Position.
+Investments in associates are measured at fair value through profit or loss in accordance with NZ IFRS 9 Financial Instruments.